Animal Behavior, Ecology, and Conservation (BS)

 ABEC 216 Topics in Animal Behavior 3 Credits

 Topics in animal behavior will cover varying subdisciplines within animal behavior to offer students an in-depth learning experience.
-Topics may include areas such as companion animal care, wildlife rehabilitation, captive management, and educating about wildlife.
+The topic selected will vary each semester and be selected by the instructor.

 Prerequisite: ABEC101 or ABEC102.